Yaan (film): Release

 Dream Factory bought the worldwide distribution rights of Yaan.
 The satellite rights of the film were sold for ₹3.5 crore to Zee Tamil.

-The trailer of the film was launched on 3 September 2014.
-The teaser features Jiiva in a police uniform confirming that he would portray the role of a police officer in the film.
-The trailer reached 400,000 hits in 3 days on YouTube.
+The trailer of the film was launched on 3 September 2014, and reached 400,000 hits in 3 days on YouTube.
+The film was released on 2 October 2014.

 Critical reception

 Baradwaj Rangan from The Hindu wrote, "Ravi K Chandran is a great cinematographer — of that, there is little doubt.
 But his first outing as writer-director, Yaan, is a major disappointment".
 M. Suganth of The Times of India gave 2 out of 5 and wrote, "...despite all the colours on the screen, this is such a dull, flavourless film, let down by the writing, which is preposterous and uninspiring".
-Rediff gave the film 2 stars out of 5 as well and wrote, "Aside from the exceptional camera work, there is nothing remarkable about Yaan", going on to call it "a long, tedious and completely over-the-top action drama" and a "terrible bore".
+S. Saraswathi of Rediff.com gave the film 2 stars out of 5 as well and wrote, "Aside from the exceptional camera work, there is nothing remarkable about Yaan", going on to call it "a long, tedious and completely over-the-top action drama" and a "terrible bore".

 IANS gave it a score of 1 out of 5 and wrote, "Jiiva has been an actor for nearly a decade and he should know best what will be accepted by the audience.
 Chandran has worked as a cinematographer for over two decades and he should've known better too.
 Together they've produced a film that makes you yawn in boredom".
 Sify wrote, "Yaan is a mixed bag and the noted cameraman turned director seems to be largely influenced by Bollywood flicks.
 It is well made, glossy but lacks a proper script".
-Silverscreen.in wrote, "Except for picture perfect visuals, there is hardly anything memorable about this film.
+Neelima Menon wrote for Silverscreen.in, "Except for picture perfect visuals, there is hardly anything memorable about this film.
 One can't think of a single memorable song or line or performance, even though there was a solid technical team to back up the director".

 Plagiarism allegations

-Although Ravi K. Chandran initially claimed that Yaan was an original script inspired by a true incident, Elred Kumar realised he had substantially plagiarised the British film Midnight Express (1978).
-Kumar later sent a legal notice to Chandran for "breaching the agreement he had signed that the story is original".
+Although Ravi K. Chandran initially claimed that Yaan was an original script inspired by a true incident, Elred Kumar realised he had substantially plagiarised the 1978 American/British film Midnight Express.
+Kumar later sent a legal notice to Chandran for breaching an agreement he had signed stating that the story was original.